-“Nope,” I replied, to which she was quick to respond, “Good!
+She was quick to respond with some words of warning, “Good!
 Don’t do it, it’s the worst!”

 This expat was lucky enough to know something that many others who’ve lived abroad aren’t aware of.
 That the process of re-entry/repatriation, or moving back to your home country, is often just as hard (if not harder) than moving abroad.